-Editor's note: We updated this guide on May 21, 2024 to include information about our testing practices, add the Black Diamond Technician Alpine Pants, and expand some of the sections in our buying advice.
+Editor's note: We updated this guide on November 25, 2024, to include more information about our testing practices, add the Rab Incline, remove a discontinued pant from Black Diamond, and add several photos from recent testing trips.
 We also combed through the guide to ensure prices, colorways, and products were current at the time of publishing.

 Our Team's Hiking Pant Picks